Skip to Content

 Prospective Students

-We believe that belonging to our community will support, inspire, challenge, and deepen you while at the U-M. At LSWA, you can take part in the film club or become an editor of our arts and literary journal.
-You can attend a play with your hall mates and your instructor, then talk about it in class the next day.
-You might submit or even perform your poetry for our annual Caldwell Poetry Prize.
+Our community is designed to inspire, challenge, and support you while at the U of M. At LSWA, you can take part in the film club or become an editor of our arts and literary journal.
+You can attend a UMS performance with your hallmates and your instructor, then talk about it in class the next day.
+You might submit some poems or perform an artist talk for our annual Caldwell Prizes.
 And if you love it here, you can apply to stay on in LSWA after your first year or return as a leader in the program.

-Most important, while you are here, you will belong to an inclusive community that values every student.
+Most important, while you are here, you belong to an inclusive community that values every student.
 LSWA is strengthened by the diverse experiences, backgrounds, perspectives, and aesthetic sensibilities of all our students.
-That means we rely on each Lloyd Scholar to participate actively, create vehemently, argue respectfully, socialize joyfully, and give intensely.
+That means we rely on each Lloyd Scholar to participate actively, create vehemently, argue respectfully, and socialize joyfully.
 Once you are a Lloyd Scholar, you are the program.